thomasathorne/clj-stan/README.md

 You must configure the environment variable `$STAN_HOME` to be the path to the directory extracted from the release tar.

+This process is scripted in the `install` directory.
+There is also a `Dockerfile` there, which is intended to build a base image for clojure apps that use `clj-stan`.

-A simple way to test that things are correctly configured is to run the (fairly minimal) test suite:
+A simple way to check that things are correctly configured is to run the (fairly minimal) test suite:

     me@machine:~/projects/clj-stan$ lein test